jezer0x/barren-wuffet/docs/development.md

 - yarn add @graphprotocol/graph-ts
 - yarn add @graphprotocol/hardhat-graph

-- yarn hardhat graph init --contract-name BarrenWuffet --address 0x3Aa5ebB10DC797CAC828524e59A333d0A371443c.
+- `yarn hardhat graph init --contract-name BarrenWuffet --address 0xCD8a1C3ba11CF5ECfa6267617243239504a98d90`.
 - from another terminal in the root folder, run `yarn hardhat node --hostname 0.0.0.0`
 - change `hardhat` in `./subgraph/subgraph.yaml` to `localhost`
 - from root, `docker-compose up --force-recreate`
 - `yarn create-local`
 - `yarn deploy-local`
-- Run `yarn hardhat run deploy/testGraph.ts`
+- Run `yarn hardhat run test/graph_manual/testGraph.ts --network localhost`
 - go to http://localhost:8000/subgraphs/name/barren-wuffet and query with { exampleEntities }.
 You should see some data on the right hand side!

 CLEANUP: